 “LifeSmart is one of most comprehensive training tools we have encountered.” -Richard Rosenbaum, Transition Skills Specialist

-Teaches 400 “make or break” skills the experts consider essential for successful transition to independence and adulthood.
+Teaches 400 “make or break” social skills the experts consider essential for successful transition to independence and adulthood.

 LifeSmart will show your students how to be socially successful with friends, coworkers, the boss, and other people with whom it’s important to have a good relationship.
 They will also learn how to develop realistic expectations in relationships and avoid being exploited or disappointed by people who might try to take advantage of them.